 - Two years of personal and business tax returns

 - A business license and any registrations (such as a “doing business as” verification)

 - A list of any personal recurring debts and supplemental income

 - A completed IRS Form 4506-T, which allows the lender to receive a transcript of your taxes

 This isn’t necessarily an exhaustive list, so be ready to produce any other financial documents that your lender might request.
 Keep all documents organized by category and date so a lender can easily see that you’ve included everything requested.

 Consider Your Alternatives

 When you’re responsible for the health of your business, stable personal finances aren’t always at the top of your priority list.
 You might even have tapped into your own money to help grow your business.
 Many people take out second mortgages for just that reason.

 If you’re in that situation and are struggling with any part of the qualification process, “How do I get a mortgage if I’m self-employed?” might not be the right question.

-EasyKnock's Sell and Stay is a safer solution.
-You sell your home to us and we immediately rent it back to you.
-We agree on a price and within 21 days, you get your equity from that amount.
-You use that money for anything you want—it's yours, no strings attached—and you remain in your house as a tenant.
+A sale-leaseback is a safer solution.
+If you’re self-employed and need a mortgage loan, you can go with an alternative solution like a sale-leaseback.
+You sell your home and rent it back.
+You get to convert your home equity to cash to use for anything you want—it’s yours, no strings attached—and you remain in your house as a tenant.